shettayyy/next-expo-turborepo/README.md

 You would have refresh (CMD+R) whenever you make changes to the ESLint configuration.

+### Serwist

+Serwist is a service worker that caches the pages and assets in the production build.
+It is disabled in development mode as it doesn't support turbopack.
+To enable it, remove `disable` from `withSerwistInit` in `next.config.ts` and remove `--turbopack` from `next dev` command.

 ### TODO

 - TODO: Assign the markdown url to help with commit messages to `helpUrl` under `commitlint.config.js`